Future Proofing our Technology – The Journey from MapReduce to Kafka

 Before, the difficulty with scaling using MapReduce is that once a new node is added to a cluster, the data arrives in that node.
 Before turning it off, a developer would have to make sure all the data is stored locally before the machine can be removed.
 MapReduce runs on a traditional hadoop cluster with several worker nodes supporting hdfs storage.
 As a result, the process accrued server costs 24/7.

-To make the switch to Kafka, we had to redesign and adapt our Analytics Platform, as MapReduce is a very different beast than Kafka.
+To make the switch to Kafka, we had to redesign and adapt our Analytics Solution, as MapReduce is a very different beast than Kafka.
 Awesome results came along with our new poetic code.
 With Kafka, the platform now starts the perfect number of servers for each stage and can dispose of them as soon as the job is done.
 Our clients are able to leverage the possibilities of a cloud provider, such as AWS, and rent machines on the fly.
 Input data and the generated data artefacts are stored in AWS S3 buckets, effectively decoupling compute and storage.

 For all the non-techies out there, let’s illustrate the improvement from MapReduce to Kafka.
 Before with MapReduce: It would be as if, at the end of every market day, someone brings you a huge book describing everything that happened on the market.
 It’s convenient because you just have to wait for that person to come to your door, deliver the book and leave.
 Moreover, because the book is printed, you can read any page in any order you want.

 After with Kafka: Your door is left wide open and there’s someone outside shouting out what’s happening on the market.
 It’s even more convenient because you get the information in near real-time, but you have to keep listening and as he’s speaking, you have to type out every single detail shouted out.